ferroramires/Sparkify-ETL/README.md

 In this project, I/'ve created an ETL pipeline for Sparkify/'s song a log data sets.

-The main file is 'etl.py', where all the ETL process is done.
-But for it to work, I created the 'create_tables.py' file to create a basic star schema for the data sets.
+The main file is `etl.py`, where all the ETL process is done.
+But for it to work, I created the `create_tables.py` file to create a basic star schema for the data sets.
-And all the queries are in the 'sql_queries.py' file.
+And all the queries are in the `sql_queries.py` file.
-For test purposed we have the 'test.ipynb', so that we can check if the tables are being written on.
+For test purposed we have the `test.ipynb`, so that we can check if the tables are being written on.

 In summary, for it to work, you need to first run 'create_tables.py' to create the database and connect to it, and then the 'etl.py'.
 And to further verify if everything is ok, we run the 'test.ipynb' file.